 HMDS survey results

-Thank you to those who completed our HMDS survey last year.
+Thank you to those who completed our HMDS survey in 2022.
 A summary of the results is available.

 The results have already been presented at a BSH-supported HMDS network meeting in February 2023, as well as at the Lab SIG session of our BSH Annual Scientific Meeting (ASM) in April 2023.